prymitive/karma/docs/CONFIGURATION.md

   it via the config file.
 - `keep` - list of allowed labels, if empty all labels are allowed.
 - `strip` - list of ignored labels.
+- `sorting:valueMapping` - when sorting using alert labels values are compared as strings, which work for labels like `cluster=A`, `cluster=B` & `cluster=C`,
+  but not for `cluster=prod`, `cluster=staging` & `cluster=dev`.
+Alphabetic
+  sort would order the second case as follows: `dev`, `prod`, `staging`.
+  To allow for more natural sorting `sorting:valueMapping` can be used to map label values to integer values which will be used for sorting instead of original string values.

 Example with static color for the `job` label (every `job` label will have the same color regardless of the value) and unique color for the `@receiver` label